 Hwaseong-si Gyeonggi-do, South Korea Travel Guide

 Hwaseong-si’s climate mirrors the broader Gyeonggi-do region, distinguished by warm, humid summers and cold, dry winters.
 Spring (March-May) temperatures typically range from 10-20°C (50-68°F), bringing pleasant weather, clear skies, and relatively dry air.
-Summer (June-August) brings hot and humid conditions, with temperatures between 25-35°C (77-95°F).
+Summer (June-August) brings hot and humid conditions, having temperatures between 25-35°C (77-95°F).
 July and August mark the wet season, known as Jangma, with heavy and prolonged rainfall.

 High Season: Spring (April-May) and Autumn (September-October) have comfortable weather for outdoor activities and cultural events.
 Expect larger congestion and inflated prices.
 Shoulder Season: The Beginning of spring (March) and Late Autumn (November) see fewer tourists and reasonable prices.
 Weather can be unpredictable.
-Low Season: Summer (June-August) and Winter (December-February) mean lowest prices and fewest tourists, but prepare for intense heat/rain or extreme cold respectively.
+Low Season: Summer (June-August) and Winter (December-February) mean lowest prices and fewest tourists, but prepare for intense heat/rain or intense cold respectively.

 Late June to early August